Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

         self.schedule.step()
 ```

-At this point, we have a model which runs – it just doesn’t do anything.
+At this point, we have a model which runs – it just doesn’t do anything in terms of letter sending/receiving.
 You
 can see for yourself with a few easy lines: